wardourdigital/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

 Add additional validation rules to your fields.
 Separate multiple rules with the pipe | character.
 You may use any of these rules: (required, matches, min_length, max_length, exact_length, alpha, alpha_numeric, alpha_dash, numeric, integer, is_natural, is_natural_no_zero, valid_ee_date, valid_email, valid_emails, valid_ip, valid_base64).

-### `rte_selector=`

-    rte_selector=".my-custom-class"

-This parameter will automatically load ExpressionEngine's [Rich Text Editor](add-ons/rte.md) and apply it to the element(s) matching the jQuery selector you specify.
-Any valid jQuery selector is acceptable.

-The RTE will use the Toolset preference of the currently logged-in user as chosen in `my_account_rte_prefs`.
-If the user has not chosen a Toolset or is not logged in, the site's `rte_mcp_default_toolset` will be used.

-You can optionally force a particular toolset ID to use (see below).

-### `rte_toolset_id=`

-    rte_toolset_id="1"

-The ID of the Rich Text Editor toolset to use.
-Toolset IDs are listed on the [Rich Text Editor](add-ons/rte.md#control-panel) page.

 ### `secure_action=`

     secure_action="yes"